 In this new chart, we can see that the distribution is quite consistent between companies, although there are some differences: Progressive insurance has fewer mentions of operations than the others, while in the feedback for Esurance it’s rarer to see other companies mentioned.

-Polarity dimension values by company
+Satisfaction dimension values by company

-To achieve it, we will insert a new Clustered column chart with the field ID in Categories, the field Label in Series, the Count of Label in Values and finally, the field Dimension in Filters selecting only the value Polarity (to show only the labels corresponding to that dimension).
+To achieve it, we will insert a new Clustered column chart with the field ID in Categories, the field Label in Series, the Count of Label in Values and finally, the field Dimension in Filters selecting only the value Satisfaction (to show only the labels corresponding to that dimension).

 In several of the charts we’ve seen above, one of the things that stands out is that the dimension Operation is the one with more mentions.
 It makes sense, as it’s typical for customers to mention what they can or cannot do when writing a review.
 So, which operations are the most mentioned in our data?